bthegarty/hegarty-compiler/README.md

 ## How to load on your machine

-This was meant to be a simplistic build so there is a simplistic instal.
+This was meant to be a simplistic build so there is a simplistic install.
 Follow the steps bellow:

 1. Clone this repository to your machine.
 2. Open up the index.html file.